If you're applying for postgraduate taught study at Sheffield, you'll find all the key information on this page.

 Before you apply

-You can search for a course using our Postgraduate Taught Course Listings.
-Each entry includes an introduction to the course, entry requirements, and links to further information on departmental webpages.
+You can search for a course using our postgraduate taught course listings.
+Each entry includes an introduction to the course, entry requirements, and links to further information on departmental webpages:

-You can find information about the documents you should include to support your application, and how to supply these, in our Supporting Documents guidance:
+Information about the documents you should include to support your application, and how to supply these, is provided in our supporting documents guidance:

 After you apply

 You can find out what happens after you've submitted your application on our After You Apply webpage.
 When we've made a decision on your application we'll send you an email to tell you what that decision is, and what you need to do next:

 If you'll need a visa to study in the UK, you can find more information about when and how we'll arrange your CAS on our CAS Application webpages:

 Browse our frequently asked questions, or ask a question of your own: